top of page

 We will encourage Fellows to submit funding proposals for research in partnership with the SCI.

-There will be several categories for appointment:
+There are several categories for appointment:

 • Distinguished Fellow: prominent public policy analyst who has been recognised for significant contributions to business, academia, the community, or military and national security as reflected in the very senior level career appointments.